nangia/pydictupdater/README.md

 2. On a computer, click on [downloader.py](https://raw.githubusercontent.com/nangia/pydictupdater/master/downloader.py) in a browser.
 3. Transfer this program to `/sdcard/com.hipipal.qpyplus/scripts` on Android.
 [You can use pushtoandroid.sh].
 4. Now run QPython and run the program.
 Be patient!
 It might take a while to download.
 It would be prudent to do this while you are connected to WiFi or have a fast internet connection.
 This will download and install the dictionaries on your Android phone.
-6. Now run GoldenDict and Rescan dictionaries.
+6. Now run GoldenDict or ColorDict and Rescan dictionaries.
 You are all set now!

 Steps for downloading on Mac
 ---